hmartelb/Pix2Pix-Timbre-Transfer/README.md

 # Methodology

 The Pix2Pix architecture has been designed for image processing tasks, but in this case the format of the data is audio.
-Therefore, a preprocessing step to convert a 1D audio signal into a 2D signal (image) is required.
+Therefore, a preprocessing step to convert a 1D signal (audio) into a 2D signal (image) is required.

 ### Obtaining a Time-Frequency representation